 William Wordsworth’s Connection to the Lake District

-Grasmere is a pretty town in the Lake District, which houses the former home and burial place of poet William Wordsworth, one of England’s most celebrated poets.
+The pretty town of Grasmere houses the former home and burial place of William Wordsworth, one of England’s most celebrated poets.
 It is a bit over-commercialised now (you can imagine – like Stratford-upon-Avon with Shakespeare, everything is ‘linked’ to Wordsworth for tourism income).

 If you have flower-eating dogs, know that daffodils (like all bulbs) are unsafe near animal friends.
 Read more on pet-friendly gardens.